lastime1650/Windows_Kernel_Based_GAMEHACKING_Season_2/README.md

 >    - If step (7) is successful, the CR3 can be obtained with 100% certainty.
 >
 > Code is **[Here](https://github.com/lastime1650/Windows_Kernel_Based_GAMEHACKING_Season_2/blob/b7101e6991da2b5bfaa9cde1f257387a3f0c5962/KernelDriver/NewGameHack/NewGameHack/UserProcess_Helper.c#L319)**

-> [!NOTE]
-> ### (2025-08-22 - 03:40(UTC +09:00) ) — * "Kernel Based Pointer Scanner is opened !"*
-> I have implemented a "pointer scanner" that works on a kernel basis in version 2 of this season
->
-> Additionally, the .data and .rdata areas are implemented to simply extract paths in JSON-type APIs with a "fixed offset" for one variable address found in EXE and dll (except Windows System dll) loaded into target process memory.

 ---